kevincauto/septa-fares-calculator/README.md

-## Septa Fares Calculator
+## SEPTA Fares Calculator

-This is a widget built in React that calculates Septa fares based on criteria like time and location.
+This is a widget built in React that calculates SEPTA fares based on criteria like time and location.